Boating Accident Attorney Portland, Oregon

-Both state and federal regulations control boat equipment, maintenance and the behavior of operators in order to ensure that our waterways remain safe.
-Despite these regulations, some operators still behave as if they can do no wrong.
-In Portland, the effects of alcohol consumption are thought to be responsible for at least a third of all boating accidents.
-The U.S. Coast Guard estimates that any operator of a boat who has a blood alcohol concentration of 0.1% or more has a potential for causing an accident more than 10 times greater than somebody who has consumed no alcohol at all.
+In Portland, the effects of alcohol consumption are thought to be responsible for at least a third of all boating accidents, with estimates from the USCG stating that any operator of a boat who has a blood alcohol concentration of 0.1% or more has a potential for causing an accident more than ten times greater than someone who has consumed no alcohol at all.

-Accidents can happen whether you are on your own boat or on a private or publicly owned vessel.
-The number of people boating increases every year and leads to more boating accidents.
+Accidents can happen whether you are on your boat or a private or publicly owned vessel.
+The number of people boating increases every year, which leads to more boating accidents.

 Common causes of boating accidents include: